 1.)
 Bad URL.
 If your URL points to a 404, a server error, or a broken domain, a your Sproutlet won't work.

 2.)
 If the website blocks iframes.
 Some websites prefer us not to use their links in Sproutlets.
 If your URL points to one of these websites, a Sproutlet can't be configured.
+The best way around this, is to keyword search for the same story covered by a different website.

 3.)
 If the content isn't a link.
 Images, videos and other multimedia cannot be used.